easypanel-io/website/docs/05-templates/heimdall/index.md

 ## Description

-Heimdall Application Dashboard is a dashboard for all your web applications.
-It allows you to add links to any web application or website.
-It is designed to be simple and elegant, with a visually pleasing interface.
-Heimdall is backed by the linuxserver.io group and has a strong support system.
-It supports three types of apps: Generic apps, Foundation apps, and Enhanced apps.
-Installation is easy, with options for Docker or manual installation.
+Heimdall Application Dashboard is a versatile and visually pleasing dashboard for all your web applications.
+It provides a simple and elegant interface where you can add links to any web application or site you frequently use.
+The app is designed with simplicity in mind, avoiding the trap of over-complication that many projects fall into.
+With Heimdall, you can add a link to anything, whether it&#39;s intrinsically supported or not, by simply filling in the name, background color, and the link URL.
+The app also supports Foundation and Enhanced apps.
+Foundation apps are those supported by Heimdall, and Enhanced apps are like Foundation apps but with the added feature of displaying extra information automatically by entering API credentials.
+Heimdall is all about making your web application experience smooth, simple, and enjoyable.

 ## Benefits

-- Simplicity: Heimdall is designed to be simple and easy to use.
-It avoids the trap of introducing too many options and features, making it complicated for users.
-- Elegance: Heimdall has a visually pleasing interface, with a focus on design.
-It aims to encourage users to use the app and discover its benefits.
-- Support: Heimdall is backed by the linuxserver.io group, which provides strong support.
-They have contributed to over 150 million Docker pulls.
+- Simplicity: Heimdall Application Dashboard is designed to avoid the trap of over-complication.
+It offers a straightforward interface that users can fine-tune to match their needs without getting overwhelmed by a multitude of options.
+- Elegance: The design of Heimdall Application Dashboard is visually pleasing, encouraging users to explore and utilize its features.
+The goal is to make users want to use the app, not just need to use it.

 ## Features

-- Generic Apps: Heimdall allows you to add links to any web application or website, even if it's not intrinsically supported.
-You can customize the name, background color, and icon.
-- Foundation Apps: Heimdall supports a list of foundation apps, where you can simply start typing the app name and it will show up in a dropdown.
-It fills in the default background color and icon for you.
-- Enhanced Apps: Enhanced apps in Heimdall allow you to use an app's API to display extra information automatically.
-You just need to enter the API credentials.
-- Installation: Heimdall can be installed using Docker, which is the easiest way.
-There are also manual installation instructions available for Ubuntu.
+- Versatile Dashboard: Heimdall Application Dashboard serves as a comprehensive dashboard for all your web applications.
+It's not limited to applications; you can add links to anything you like, making it a versatile tool for managing your digital resources.
+- Generic, Foundation, and Enhanced Apps: Heimdall supports three types of items: Generic, Foundation, and Enhanced apps.
+Generic items allow you to add a link to anything, while Foundation and Enhanced apps offer more features, such as default icons and background colors, and the ability to display extra information through an app's API.

 ## Links